Doug Mastriano decides against launching Senate bid

-State Sen. Doug Mastriano (R) announced Thursday night that he will not run for the U.S. Senate in Pennsylvania, allowing Republicans to breathe easy and opening a clear path for David McCormick to take on Sen. Bob Casey (D-Pa.) next year.
+Pennsylvania state Sen. Doug Mastriano (R) announced Thursday night he will not run for the U.S. Senate in Pennsylvania, allowing Republicans to breathe easy and opening a clear path for David McCormick to take on Sen. Bob Casey (D-Pa.) next year.

 “At this time, we have decided not to run for the U.S. Senate, but to continue to serve in Harrisburg,” Mastriano said.
 “I know for some that will be disappointing.
 For others, it won’t be disappointing because you’re like, ‘Who’s going to fill his seat?
 Who’s going to be our voice in Harrisburg?'”

-A bid by Mastriano, a hardline conservative who won former President Trump’s endorsement in 2022, would not have been greeted kindly by many top Republicans who believe that in losing the governor’s mansion, he also hurt the party in congressional contests and in state legislature races, including the GOP’s loss of the state House.
+A bid by Mastriano, a hard-line conservative who won former President Trump’s endorsement in 2022, would not have been greeted kindly by many top Republicans, who believe that in losing the governor’s mansion, he hurt the party in congressional contests and in state legislature races, including the GOP’s loss of the state House.

 Mastriano’s decision means the road is wide open for McCormick, who narrowly lost the state’s GOP Senate primary last year to Mehmet Oz, to nab the party’s nomination to take on Casey.